-Notwithstanding the definition of "person" in D.C.
-Code § 45-604, in Subtitle III of this Title, "person" means an individual, whether living or dead, as well as a trust, estate, fiduciary, partnership, company, corporation, association, organization, union, government, government agency, or government-owned corporation, or any other legal entity.
+"Person," notwithstanding the definition in D.C.
+Code § 45-604, in Subtitle III of this Title means an individual, whether living or dead, as well as a trust, estate, fiduciary, partnership, company, corporation, association, organization, union, government, government agency, or government-owned corporation, or any other legal entity.